PacMOSSI: Pacific Mosquito Surveillance Strengthening for Impact

 The Mosquito-Borne Diseases Group is leading a consortium of 12 institutions to enable more effective arbovirus and malaria vector surveillance in up to 12 Pacific island countries.
 The program will drive sustainable improvements in vector surveillance and control programs that will have broad impacts to improve regional health security.
 Activities are focused on building capacity to implement vector surveillance based on World Health Organisation recommendations.
 The consortium will strengthen existing networks to facilitate in-country and regional communication.
 A major outcome will be practical and actionable country-specific strategic plans to enable sustainable surveillance for control, containment and outbreak responses.

-Key collaborators: World Health Organization, Papua New Guinea Institute of Medical Research, Queensland Institute of Medical Research-Berghofer, Beyond Essential Systems, University of New South Wales, University of Queensland, The Burnet Institute, Australian Red Cross, Asia Pacific Malaria Elimination Network, Australian Defence Force Malaria and Infectious Disease Institute, The Pacific Community, and the Asia Pacific Malaria Elimination Network.
+Key collaborators: World Health Organization, Papua New Guinea Institute of Medical Research, Queensland Institute of Medical Research-Berghofer, Beyond Essential Systems, University of New South Wales, University of Queensland, The Burnet Institute, Australian Red Cross, Asia Pacific Malaria Elimination Network, Australian Defence Force Malaria and Infectious Disease Institute, The Pacific Community, and the Asia Pacific Malaria Elimination Network, University of Newcastle.

 Funder: Department of Foreign Affairs and Trade